 “It has significantly opened our eyes to how many current prospects will be reviewing a single community at one time,” says Caleb Bartlett, Digital Sales & Media Manager at Nolan Real Estate, on the website conversion software the multifamily company added to several of their property websites.
 “We see about 150 unique visitors to our individual websites each day, and PERQ has changed how we go about managing all of those qualified leads.”

-PERQ’s multifamily renter software can help guide the visitors on your property’s website and give them a more personalized and interactive experience.
-Integrating interactive quizzes on apartment needs and wants can help the prospect find out what they are looking for, if you provide it, and give the leasing team data based on their responses that can be used in follow-up conversations.
+PERQ’s platform powered with AI technology can help guide the visitors on your property’s website and give them a more personalized and interactive experience.
+Integrating interactive touch points like a budget calculator or apartment must-haves or even explore the community with PERQ allows for more insightful data to be collected.
 These tools can give you a better understanding of how your property’s brand is received and understood by consumers.

-Those qualified leads, using PERQ, will have automated lead follow-up and nurture allowing the leasing team to push marketing efforts from a property level.
+PERQ understands which leads are high intent and will automate lead follow-up and nurture allowing the leasing team to push marketing efforts from a property level.
 Marketing strategies for property management companies don’t need to and shouldn’t be solely focused on prospects.
 There should be focus on residents as well for resident retention and referrals.
 After all, word of mouth is a greatly underutilized tactic in a more digital age.

 Showcasing your residents and engaging them with your property on the property’s social media pages as well as showing it on the website will achieve that sense of home many prospects are looking for when searching for their next apartment.
 If they see current and past residents engaging with you online they will be more persuaded to tour and even sign a lease.

 Boosting your social media is a critical part of any marketing strategy for property management companies.
 This seems like a give-in but Millennials and Gen Z are the new generation of renters and they do look at Instagram and Facebook pages for properties they are interested in.